Irving Berlin, Isaiah Berlin: Churchill’s Mistaken Identity

 My old friend and colleague, John Plumpton in Ontario, writes: “Have you written about Churchill’s confusion over the Berlins when Irving Berlin was invited for dinner?
 I am looking for an authentic version of the event.
 Trust you are well and thanks if you can help.”

-As it happens the first source I turned up was John himself, writing in “Action This Day,” his “years-ago” column in Finest Hour, which continues to this day under the capable editorship of Michael McMenamin.
+As it happens the first source I turned up was John himself, writing in “Action This Day,” his “years-ago” column in Finest Hour, which continues under the capable editorship of Michael McMenamin.
 Here is what I sent John (starting with his own account) about Churchill’s amusing confusion.

 John Plumpton, 1994